Hybrid identity and directory synchronization for Office 365

 If your organization has multiple forests for authentication (logon forests), we highly recommend the following:

-- Evaluate consolidating your forests.
+- Consider consolidating your forests.
 In general, there's more overhead required to maintain multiple forests.
 Unless your organization has security constraints that dictate the need for separate forests, consider simplifying your on-premises environment.

 - Use only in your primary logon forest.
 Consider deploying Office 365 only in your primary logon forest for your initial rollout of Office 365.

-If you can't consolidate your multiforest Active Directory deployment or are using other directory services to manage identities, you may be able to synchronize these with the help of Microsoft or a partner.
+If you can't consolidate your multi-forest AD DS deployment or are using other directory services to manage identities, you may be able to synchronize these with the help of Microsoft or a partner.

-For more information, see Multi-forest Directory Sync with Single Sign-On Scenario.
+See Multi-forest Directory Sync with Single Sign-On Scenario for more information.

 Directory synchronization is required for the following features and functionality: